So, You Tried Acupuncture Once And It Didn’t Work.

 For most people who try acupuncture, the answer is, "a long time."
 Chronic back pain that has been building for a decade.
 Anxiety that has been beneath the surface for years.
 A menstrual cycle that has been irregular since adolescence.
 Insomnia that started during a stressful period and never quite resolved.
 Digestive issues that have been present so long they feel like a personality trait.

-We live in a culture where chronic overwork, chronic stress, and chronic under-rest is the norm.
+We live in a culture where chronic overwork, chronic stress, and chronic under-rest have become the norm.
 Not to mention, disconnection from our body's innate wisdom and signals.
 Most of us have been accumulating imbalance for years before we seek care.
 And then we expect that imbalance to dissolve in an hour.

 I say this without judgment, because our entire medical system trains us to expect quick-fixes.
 A prescription.
 A procedure.
 A diet.
 Dare I even say, peptides.